CODES-group/opyrability/docs/intro.md

 PyPO is developed by the Control, Optimization and Design for Energy and Sustainability (CODES) Group at West Virginia University under Dr. Fernando V. Lima's supervision.

-Check out the table of contents below to understand the basics of process operability, and the use of the algorithms with worked examples!
+Check out the table of contents below to understand the basics of process operability and find examples on how to use the package!

 ```{tableofcontents}
 ```